luisRG-L/Orange-Cat-Lang/README.md

 ## Console system

-The console systems // continuo
+The Orange Cat console systems are:

+### ocat
+This is the principal Orange Cat console command, has this commands:
+ - **help**: Shows you the Orange Cat ocat commands
+ - // continue